iamnaveen1401/Lung-Cancer-Prediction-Using-Machine-Learning/README.md

 ## ✅ Conclusion

-- Random Forest and Decision Tree models showed the highest accuracy.
+- Logistic Regressiont and  Support Vector Machine  models showed the highest accuracy.
 - Features such as Smoking, Yellow Fingers, and Chest Pain had strong correlations with lung cancer diagnosis.
 - Machine learning can aid in early lung cancer detection when combined with reliable data.